darisusu/tp/docs/DeveloperGuide.md

 <puml src="diagrams/UndoSequenceDiagram-Model.puml" alt="UndoSequenceDiagram-Model" />

-The `redo` command does the opposite — it calls `Model#redoAddressBook()`, which shifts the `currentStatePointer` once to the right, pointing to the previously undone state, and restores the address book to that state.
+The `redo` command does the opposite — it calls `Model#redoAddressBook()`, which shifts the `currentStatePointer` once to the right, pointing to the previously undone state, and restores FitBook to that state.

 <box type="info" seamless>

-**Note:** If the `currentStatePointer` is at index `addressBookStateList.size() - 1`, pointing to the latest address book state, then there are no undone AddressBook states to restore.
+**Note:** If the `currentStatePointer` is at index `addressBookStateList.size() - 1`, pointing to the latest FitBook state, then there are no undone FitBook states to restore.
 The `redo` command uses `Model#canRedoAddressBook()` to check if this is the case.
-If so, it will return an error to the user rather than attempting to perform the redo.
+If so, it will return an error to the trainer rather than attempting to perform the redo.

 </box>

 Step 5.
-The user then decides to execute the command `list`.
-Commands that do not modify the address book, such as `list`, will usually not call `Model#commitAddressBook()`, `Model#undoAddressBook()` or `Model#redoAddressBook()`.
+The trainer then decides to execute the command `list`.
+Commands that do not modify FitBook, such as `list`, will usually not call `Model#commitAddressBook()`, `Model#undoAddressBook()` or `Model#redoAddressBook()`.
 Thus, the `addressBookStateList` remains unchanged.

 <puml src="diagrams/UndoRedoState4.puml" alt="UndoRedoState4" />

 Step 6.
-The user executes `clear`, which calls `Model#commitAddressBook()`.
-Since the `currentStatePointer` is not pointing at the end of the `addressBookStateList`, all address book states after the `currentStatePointer` will be purged.
-Reason: It no longer makes sense to redo the `add n/David …​` command.
+The trainer executes `paid 3` to mark client 3 as paid, which calls `Model#commitAddressBook()`.
+Since the `currentStatePointer` is not pointing at the end of the `addressBookStateList`, all FitBook states after the `currentStatePointer` will be purged.
+Reason: It no longer makes sense to redo the `session 2 s/2025-12-25 10:00` command that was undone.
 This is the behavior that most modern desktop applications follow.

 <puml src="diagrams/UndoRedoState5.puml" alt="UndoRedoState5" />

-The following activity diagram summarizes what happens when a user executes a new command:
+The following activity diagram summarizes what happens when a trainer executes a new command:

 <puml src="diagrams/CommitActivityDiagram.puml" width="250" />